Indexing technical documents

 - An index can be created as a separate document (the historical method)

-With the first method, the indexer manually specifies the pages to which a particular term in the index refers.
+With the first method, the indexer manually specifies the pages to which a term in the index refers.
 If the page layout changes, the index must be corrected manually, even if software is used to create the index.

 The future